 Roger Meder, Conference President for the past ICNIRS Conference (2017-2019)

-Roger Meder has a BSc and MSc in chemistry from Otago University in New Zealand.
-He completed his PhD with Prof Sir Paul Callaghan at Massey University (New Zealand) in the field of physics, specifically magnetic resonance imaging and spectroscopy.
-He spent 16 years at the NZ Forest Research Institute where he first started using IR, NIR and NMR spectra to predict wood quality in order to provide rapid non-destructive measurement of end-use performance.
+Professor Roger Meder is a New Zealand chemist and physicist with specific expertise in both NMR and NIR spectroscopy and imaging, particularly with application to wood and agricultural products.
+He graduated with a BSc and MSc in chemistry from Otago University in New Zealand, and completed his PhD with Prof Sir Paul Callaghan FRS at Massey University in the field of physics, specifically magnetic resonance imaging and spectroscopy.
+Roger was introduced to NIR spectroscopy and chemometrics while working at the New Zealand Forest research Institute by Robert Meglen from NREL, USA in 1993 – so has now been working in the field for 30 years.
+He first started using IR, NIR and NMR spectra to predict wood quality in order to provide rapid non-destructive measurement of end-use performance.

-Upon moving to Australia in 2001, he spent a brief period at Queensland University of Technology and then joined the Commonwealth Scientific and Industrial Research Organisation (CSIRO) where was the Group Leader of several groups including the Forest Genetics, Genomics and Phenomics group within CSIRO Agriculture Flagship, which is located in Brisbane and Canberra.
-Due to severe government budget cuts the entire forestry group was disbanded and so Roger now has two roles as an independent consultant (Meder Consulting) in the broader forestry and agricultural sector and as an Adjunct Professor in the Forest Industries Research Centre at the University of the Sunshine Coast.
-His current interest is the application of NIR spectroscopy to allow non-destructive, in-forest, rapid phenotyping of thousands of individuals within tree breeding trials to provide tree breeders with additional measures of wood quality (other than growth and density) to improve breeding selection.
+Upon moving to Australia in 2001, worked at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) where he was the Group Leader of the Forest Genetics, Genomics and Phenomics group.
+After leaving CSIRO he worked as an independent consultant (Meder Consulting) in the broader forestry and agricultural sector and as an Adjunct Professor in the Forest Research Institute at the University of the Sunshine Coast.

 Hongfu Yuan, Conference President for the current ICNIRS Conference (2019-2021)